markright-products/markright-products.github.io/index.md

 feature_image: "/assets/banner/AdobeStock_285265213.webp"
 feature_text: |
     # Impex Solution
-excerpt: "Textile Manufacturer.
+excerpt: "We are India's leading manufacturer and exporter of finished textile products.
 We offer textiles in different colors, shapes and sizes."
 ---

 We are India's leading manufacturer and exporter of finished textile products.
 We offer a wide range of textile products.